ArlaZeqaj/healthcare-management-system/README.md

-# healthcare-management-system
+# Healthcare Management System 🩺
-FRONTIDA is a healthcare management system, that integrates software with medical practices to enhance efficiency, accuracy, and patient care.
-It includes key features like patient management, electronic health records, scheduling(employees, appointments, surgeries), billing, and reporting.
+Frontida is a healthcare management system, that integrates software with medical practices to enhance efficiency, accuracy, and patient care.
+It includes key features like patient management, electronic health records, scheduling (employees, appointments, surgeries), billing, and reporting.